Variational Inequalities Governed By Strongly Pseudomonotone Operators: Introduction

 There are several algorithms solving VI with certain monotonicity and continuity assumptions.
 Among those methods, the GPM \cite[Algorithm 12.1.1]{pang} which solves strongly monotone and Lipschitz continuous VI is one of the cheapest.
 A modified GPM with variable stepsizes solving strongly pseudomonotone and Lipschitz continuous VI has recently been established in \cite{khanh-vuong}.
 They also proposed a GPM with non-summable diminishing stepsize sequence in which we do not need to know a priori constants.
-Following this idea, we will prove in this paper that the Lipschitz continuity can be completely omitted in the modified GPM, however the boundedness of the constraint set is required.
+Following this idea, we will prove in this paper that the Lipschitz continuity can be completely omitted in the modified GPM, however the boundedness of the operator over the constraint set is required.
 A counter-example is given to show the necessity of this boundedness assumption.
-By using the new error bound to find a closed ball containing the solution, then projecting on a bounded constraint set which is the intersection of the original one and that closed ball, we can overcome the difficulty of the unbounded case.
 We also give a counter-example to show that the traditional GPM with constant stepsize cannot be applied when the Lipschitz continuity is omitted.
 When the stepsizes are sequences of terms defining the $p$-series, we can estimate the rate of convergence of modified GPM which depends on the interval containing $p$.

-Following this introduction, we give some preliminaries in Section 2 in which we recall some well-known definitions and properties of the projection mapping, kinds of monotonicity as well as the natural map and the normal one.
-In Section 3, we establish the error bound for continuous and strongly pseudomonotone VIs.
+Following this introduction, we give some preliminaries in Section 2 in which we recall some well-known definitions and properties of the projection mapping, kinds of monotonicity as well as the natural map and the normal map.
+In Section 3, we establish the error bound for strongly pseudomonotone VIs.
 In Section 4, we recall the classical GPM and give a counter-example to show its unavailability when omitting Lipschitz continuity condition.
-Two modifications for this method are proposed for the given problem.
+A modification for this method is proposed for the given problem.
 Some convergence rate results are established in Section 5.
-Finally, concluding remarks are given in Section 6.
+Some numerical experiments and comparisions with related works are given in Section 6.
+Finally, concluding remarks are given in Section 7.